goodcat-dev/laravel-filter-querystring/README.md

    }
    ```

-3. Use the `queryString()` scope when you want to filter by the query strings in the request.
+3. Use the `queryString()` scope when you want to filter models based on query string parameters in the request.
    ```php
    class UserController extends Controller
    {